ba-st/Willow/README.md

 - A follow up presentation was made in the Smalltalks 2017 Conference.
 The slides are available [here](https://www.slideshare.net/gcotelli/willow-101-82159948) and a video of the presentation can be seen [here](https://youtu.be/-QmvIBLDASM).

 - Work started by [Maximiliano Tabacman](https://github.com/mtabacman).
 Code improvement provided by [Gabriel Cotelli](https://github.com/gcotelli).
-Additional ideas and fixes by [Francisco Ortiz PeÒaloza](https://github.com/fortizpenaloza) and [Juli·n Maestri](https://github.com/serpi90).
+Additional ideas and fixes by [Francisco Ortiz Pe√±aloza](https://github.com/fortizpenaloza) and [Juli√°n Maestri](https://github.com/serpi90).

 - Real world scenarios and coding time granted by [Mercap Software](https://www.mercapsoftware.com/en/).